Need a dental filling? You’re not alone and you’ve got more choices than ever.

 Gold fillings are among the most durable and long-lasting options, often lasting twenty years or more.
 They are made from gold combined with other metals like silver, tin, or palladium and are well-tolerated by gum tissues.

+Gold is resistant to wear and provides excellent strength, making it an ideal choice for molars and other heavily used teeth.
 However, gold fillings require at least two appointments to complete, are more visible in the mouth, and are typically the most expensive option.

 Porcelain (Ceramic) Fillings